fauzansyll/fauzansyll/README.md

 My journey in Front-end Engineer has been enriched by active participation in informatics engineering events, Google Developer Student Clubs at Mercu Buana University and a few internships for respective role.
 These experiences have honed my technical skills and allowed me to share my knowledge with other engineering communities.

 As a dedicated and results-driven professional, I am committed to achieving company objectives and taking on responsibilities with efficiency and precision.
-I aim to apply my academic and practical knowledge to contribute effectively to a dynamic and innovative team.
+I aim to apply my academic and practical knowledge to contribute effectively to a dynamic and innovative team for communities

 ## Tech Stack: